Vinaykumar-8/Application/README.md

 - LOW-- No or minimal risk involved.
 - MEDIUM-- Can be risky to download hence the file gets neutralized properly.
-- HIGH-- Highly risky to donwload the, hence the file is neutralized if possible, but if not then the user is not advised to open such file.
+- HIGH-- Highly risky to download the, hence the file is neutralized if possible, but if not then the user is not advised to open such file.

+What is Neutralization?
+- What and how is the Neutralization is done?
+Does it change the file's content, or tamper the file?
+  Absolutetly not!

 ## Does it involve any such machine learning model for the analysis?
 - Short answer is No.